 Why Cursing In Front Of The Kids Isn’t As Bad As You Think

 So you banged your knee on the coffee table, set off a string of 4 letter words, and now your half-toddler, half-parrot is going full Ricky on Trailer Park Boys.
 Is this a language emergency?
 Benjamin Bergen Professor Of Neuroscience at the University Of California San Diego says it’s not a big f—ing deal.
-He wrote a primer about the power of profanity, What the F: What Swearing Reveals About Our Language, Our Brains, and Ourselves, and says cursing in front of your kids isn’t as damning as everyone thinks.
+He wrote a primer about the power of profanity, What the F: What Swearing Reveals About Our Language, Our Brains, and Ourselves, and says swearing in front of your kids isn’t as damning as everyone thinks.
 Here are his thoughts on the science of swearing, from why it feels so good to drop an F-bomb to the one thing you should never do after letting loose in front of your kids.

 Bad Words Are Actually Pretty Good Words